Test time training enhances in-context learning of nonlinear functions: Experimental details

 \section{Experimental details}

-The GPT-2 model architecture we used in Section~\ref{sec:experiment} originates from \cite{garg2023transformerslearnincontextcase}.
+The GPT-2 model architecture we used in Section~\ref{sec:experiment} originates from \citet{garg2023transformerslearnincontextcase}.
 Given the $(N+1)$-length prompt $\{(\vx_i,y_i)\}_{i=1}^{N+1}$, we first construct the embedding as

 where $\tilde{\vy_i} = [y_i,0,\dots,0]^{\top}$.
 Next, the read-in layer transforms this embedding into $\tilde{\mE} \in \mathbb{R}^{D\times(2N+2)}$, where $D=128$.
-This mapped embedding $\tilde{\mE}$ goes through a 6-layer GPT-2 backbone with 4 attention heads, following the configuration by \cite{garg2023transformerslearnincontextcase}.
+This mapped embedding $\tilde{\mE}$ goes through a 2-layer GPT-2 backbone with 4 attention heads, following the configuration by \citet{garg2023transformerslearnincontextcase}.
 Finally, the output of GPT-2 backbone is transformed by the read-out layer into the vector $[z_1,z_2,\dots,z_{2N+1},z_{2N+2}]$.
 Here, $z_{2i-1}$ is the prediction of $y_i$ given the context $(\vx_1,y_1,\dots,\vx_{i-1},y_{i-1},\vx_i)$.
 We used Adam optimizer \citep{kingma2017adammethodstochasticoptimization} with a learning rate of 0.0001.
-To reduce the pretraining cost, we adopted the curriculum learning strategy, which is also used in \cite{garg2023transformerslearnincontextcase}.
+To reduce the pretraining cost, we adopted the curriculum learning strategy, which is also used in \citet{garg2023transformerslearnincontextcase}.
 The training started with the dimension $d=4$, and the dimension was increased by two until it reached the target dimension.

-For the model with TTT, we used the same base model as ICL evaluation.
-We introduced low-rank adaptation (LoRA) to the attention projection layers (c\_attn and c\_proj) and the feedforward layer (c\_fc).
+For the model with TTT, we introduced low-rank adaptation (LoRA) to the attention projection layers (c\_attn and c\_proj) and the feedforward layer (c\_fc) of the base model.
 The rank of LoRA was set to $4$, and the parameters LoRA\_alpha and LoRA\_dropout were set to $8$ and $0.1$, respectively.
-The LoRA parameters were updated $10$ times for each query.
-The inference-time learning rate was $0.01$ and $0.05$ in the experiment in Figure~\ref{fig:result1} and Figure~\ref{fig:result2}, respectively.
-To prevent information leakage when evaluating the prediction of $y_i$, the model used only the preceding data $(\vx_1,y_1,\dots,\vx_{k-1},y_{k-1},\vx_k)$ to update the weight.
+The LoRA parameters were updated $300$ times via SGD for each query.
+The inference-time learning rate was $0.1$ in the experiment in Figure~\ref{fig:main} and Figure~\ref{fig:comparison_dr}.
+To prevent information leakage when evaluating the prediction of $y_i$, the model used only the preceding data $(\vx_1,y_1,\dots,\vx_{i-1},y_{i-1},\vx_i)$ to update the weight.
 The LoRA weights were reset before proceeding to the prediction of the next target, $y_{i+1}$.
+We observed numerical instability (gradient explosion) in a negligible fraction of trials; these instances were excluded from the final results to ensure metric stability.

 The test loss was averaged over 256 runs, with each run containing 256 independent queries.